 Theoretical objections to ABC XYZ

-Kurtosis, meanwhile, measures how “peaked” or “flat” the distribution is in comparison to a normally distributed data set.
-Both these moments provide valid insights into the underlying data, precisely why a robust statistical analysis would feature them as standard practice.
+The third moment, skewness, is not featured in an ABC XYZ analysis, nor is the fourth, kurtosis.
+How evenly (or not) one’s sales are distributed around the mean is measured by skewness.4 Kurtosis, meanwhile, measures how “peaked” or “flat” the distribution is in comparison to a normally distributed data set.
+Both these moments provide valid insights into the underlying data, precisely why a robust statistical analysis would feature them as standard practice.5

 As a result, the validity of the statistical investigation in an ABC XYZ analysis is unfinished at best and misleading at worst.
 In fact, the nature of modern computing and statistical techniques is such that there is no need to limit one’s scope to only four moments, thus even a theoretical future iteration of ABC XYZ that incorporates these moments would still be underpowered by comparison.